MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/turning-on-and-using-call-quality-dashboard.md

 Open the Microsoft Call Quality Dashboard (CQD) at [https://cqd.teams.microsoft.com](https://cqd.teams.microsoft.com) (sign in with your admin credentials).
 Or go to the Teams admin center and select **Analytics & reports** > **Call Quality Dashboard**.

-On the page that opens, click **Sign in** and enter your Global Administrator account or Microsoft Teams Administrator account information.
-This must be done the first time your tenant accesses CQD in order to allow users holding less privileged admin roles to log in.
+On the page that opens, click **Sign in** and enter the credentials for an administrator account that has "Activate CQD" privileges.
+This must be done only the first time your tenant accesses CQD in order to allow users holding less privileged admin roles to log in.
 CQD shows call and meeting quality, at an org-wide level, for Microsoft Teams, Skype for Business Online, and Skype for Business Server 2019.

 > [!IMPORTANT]
 > To use CQD with Skype for Business Server 2019, you'll have to [Configure Call Data Connector](/skypeforbusiness/hybrid/configure-call-data-connector).
 See [Plan Call Data Connector](/skypeforbusiness/hybrid/plan-call-data-connector) before you start.